FlorescuAndrei/11-boot-start/README.md

  - application.properties file: edit property for Spring boot actuator and other examples.
  - Spring Boot Dev Tools – to automaticly reload application when changes are made.

-Dependencyes: Web, DevTools, Actuator, Security
+Dependencyes: Web, DevTools, Actuator, Security.

+To run the app: Application.java -> run as java application

 [BACK TO START PAGE](https://github.com/FlorescuAndrei/Start.git)